 Protects you from hackers

 How do you know the Wi-Fi at your local coffee shop is secure?
 Answer... you don't.
 This goes for free public Wi-Fi no matter where you use it.
 Using insecure Wi-Fi is an open invitation for criminal hackers to try and steal your data.

 A VPN will protect you when using all forms of public Wi-Fi because your data is securely encrypted.

 Protects you when P2P torrenting

-When you use a VPN for torrenting your real IP address is shielded from peers downloading the same torrents as well as malicious actors who might want to attack your system or steal your data.
+When you use a VPN for torrenting your real IP address is hidden from peers downloading the same torrents, as well as any malicious actors who might want to attack your system or steal your data.

 How to use a VPN

 The mechanics of using a VPN are simple, and no matter which platform you use should go something like this:

 - Sign-up for a VPN plan through the provider's website.